-Our holistic approach to achieving a lasting legacy of sustainable practice and thinking not only takes account of our immediate campus environment, but also extends to curriculum development and the impact of our teaching and research across the world.
+Our holistic approach not only takes account of our immediate campus environment and everyday behaviour, but also extends to curriculum development and the impact of our teaching and research across the world.

-Sustainability is embedded in the everyday work of the University, led by the Principal and senior management team, and delivered through an innovative organisational structure where academics responsible for research and education take key decisions jointly with the team responsible for the physical environment.
+Sustainability is embedded in the everyday work of the University, led by the Principal and senior management team, and delivered through an organisational structure where academics responsible for research and teaching take key decisions jointly with the team responsible for the physical environment.

-Our new campus, recognised as an exemplar in sustainability within the higher education sector nationally and internationally, is a physical example of our commitment to sustainability and is the foundation upon which our vision and strategy continues to develop.
+Our campus, recognised as an exemplar in sustainability within the higher education sector nationally and internationally, is a physical example of our commitment to sustainability and is the foundation upon which our vision and strategy for sustainability continue to develop.

-Situated on the east side of Edinburgh, by Musselburgh, our innovative new campus exceeds current environmental standards and sets a new benchmark in sustainable design.
-The development, which opened in 2007, transforms a 35-acre site at Craighall, East Lothian, from low grade farm land into landscaped parkland.
+Situated on the east side of Edinburgh, by Musselburgh, our innovative campus set a new benchmark in sustainable design when it opened in 2007.

 The building design maximises energy efficiency and the landscape design encourages biodiversity.
 Overall, the new campus building project is regarded as one of Scotland’s most sustainable – having gained a BREEAM* rating of “excellent” (the highest BREEAM score of any university in the UK).

 When developing the campus, we called on an independent sustainability consultant (Gaia) to help us define the parameters of the sustainability project and to ensure that sustainability would be fully embraced throughout the design process.
-The design team were also selected on basis of sustainability experience.
+The design team were also selected on the basis of sustainability experience.